Skip to content

 • You want something that can also compose with Astro rather than replace it

-Islands architecture focuses on optimizing rendering and hydration within a single application.
-It controls how regions become interactive and when JavaScript loads, but assumes unified ownership and deployment.
+Islands architecture optimizes rendering and hydration within a single application.
+It controls how regions become interactive and when JavaScript loads, and assumes unified ownership and deployment.

-Microfrontends focus on independently developed and deployed application boundaries.
-They solve team autonomy, separate CI/CD pipelines, and cross-team ownership concerns—islands do not.
+Microfrontends draw independently developed and deployed application boundaries.
+They solve team autonomy, separate CI/CD pipelines, and cross-team ownership.
+Islands do not.

 If you need team-driven boundaries and independent deployments, consider microfrontends.
 If you want to optimize JavaScript loading and hydration within one app, islands are the fit.